How to Use SSL/TLS with Node.js — SitePoint

 Certbot

-A certificate, which is signed by a trusted certificate authority (CA), is demanded by the TLS specification.
-The CA ensures that the certificate holder is really who he claims to be.
+The TLS specification demands a certificate, which is signed by a trusted certificate authority (CA).
+The CA ensures that the certificate holder is really who they claim to be.
 So basically when you see the green lock icon (or any other greenish sign to the left side of the URL in your browser) it means that the server you’re communicating with is really who it claims to be.
 If you’re on facebook.com and you see a green lock, it’s almost certain you really are communicating with Facebook and no one else can see your communication — or rather, no one else can read it.

 It’s worth noting that this certificate doesn’t necessarily have to be verified by an authority such as Let’s Encrypt.
 There are other paid services as well.
-You can technically sign it yourself, but then the users visiting your site won’t get an approval from the CA when visiting and all modern browsers will show a big warning flag to the user and ask to be redirected “to safety”.
+You can technically sign it yourself, but then (as you’re not a trusted CA) the users visiting your site will likely see a large scary warning offering to get them back to safety.

 In the following example, we’ll use the Certbot, which is used to generate and manage certificates with Let’s Encrypt.

-On the Certbot site you can find instructions on how to install Certbot on your OS.
-Here we’ll follow the macOS instructions.
-In order to install Certbot, run
+On the Certbot site you can find instructions on how to install Certbot for almost any OS/server combination.
+You should choose the options that are applicable to you.

+A common combination for deploying Node apps is NGINX on the latest LTS Ubuntu and that’s what I’ll use here.

 Webroot

-Webroot is a Certbot plugin that, in addition to the Certbot default functionallity which automatically generates your public/private key pair and generates an SSL certificate for those, also copies the certificates to your webroot folder and also verifies your server by placing some verification codes into a hidden temporary directory named
+Webroot is a Certbot plugin that, in addition to the Certbot default functionality (which automatically generates your public/private key pair and generates an SSL certificate for those), also copies the certificates to your webroot folder and verifies your server by placing some verification code into a hidden temporary directory named

 .well-known.
 In order to skip doing some of these steps manually, we’ll use this plugin.
 The plugin is installed by default with Certbot.
 In order to generate and verify our certificates, we’ll run the following: